-This cauliflower fried rice tastes just like real fried rice, but it's way healthier and a lot more low-carb.
-I use a bag of frozen cauliflower rice, so it's easy peasy (no pun intended), and doesn't require fresh cauliflower (or the mess and time associated with it).
-This cauliflower fried "rice" is loaded with bacon, cashews, onions, garlic, sriracha, eggs, peas, and carrots, so you can't even tell you're not eating real rice.
-If you're looking for a keto cauliflower fried rice recipe, this one is perfect--just omit, limit, or swap out the cashews (peanuts or almonds would be a great low-carb substitute).
+This cauliflower fried rice tastes just like real fried rice, but it's way healthier.
+I use a bag of frozen cauliflower rice, so it's easy peasy and doesn't require fresh cauliflower (or the mess and time associated with it).
+It's loaded with bacon, cashews, onions, garlic, sriracha, eggs, peas, and carrots, so you can't even tell you're not eating real rice.

 This recipe has become a staple in our house when we're craving real fried rice but want something a little lighter.
 It's quick, healthy-ish, and really delicious!
 Best of all, you can serve it as a side or as a main dish (it's also really good with an over-easy egg and some hot sauce in the morning).